 You should conduct regular testing of your systems in order to:

-determine the weakness in the infrastructure (hardware), application (software) and people in order to develop controls;
+determine weaknesses in the infrastructure (hardware), application (software) and people in order to develop controls;

 ensure controls have been implemented and are effective, which provides assurance to information security and senior management;